 Industrial Style

-While visually striking, dark grout can make a space feel smaller or enclosed.
-Consider using it in larger rooms with ample natural light to maintain a sense of openness.
-Additionally, ensure the grout color complements other dark elements in the space, like furniture or hardware, for a cohesive look.
+While visually striking, dark grout can make a space feel smaller or more enclosed.
+To balance this effect, consider using it in rooms with plenty of natural light or spacious layouts.
+Also, ensure it complements other dark design elements, such as furniture or hardware, for a polished and harmonious finish.

 Grey Grout for a Balanced Look